 Full coverage insurance in Rhode Island is usually defined as a policy that provides more than the state’s minimum liability coverage, which is $25,000 in bodily injury coverage per person, up to $50,000 per accident, and $25,000 in property damage coverage.
 Full coverage in Rhode Island also includes optional collision and comprehensive insurance.
-As a result, full coverage insurance costs an average of $1,873 per year in Rhode Island, while a state minimum policy costs $820.
+As a result, full coverage insurance costs an average of $2,479 per year in Rhode Island, while a state minimum policy costs $946 per year.

 If you can’t afford to repair or replace your car after an accident, collision and comprehensive are important coverage types—even if they’re not required.
 Collision insurance covers repair or replacement costs if you are in an accident, drive into an object, or flip your car.
 Comprehensive insurance covers repair or replacement costs if your car is damaged by falling objects, natural disasters, floods, fires, theft, vandalism, or animals.
-Full coverage insurance costs an average of $1,873 per year in Rhode Island, while a state minimum policy costs $820.
 Lenders usually require collision and comprehensive in addition to the insurance you must have under Rhode Island law when you finance a car.

 Most people should also choose higher liability coverage limits than what is required by Rhode Island law.
 If you cause an accident and your liability limits don’t cover the whole bill, you are still personally responsible for the rest.
 In the end, “full coverage” means having the right amount of coverage to protect your assets in a worst-case scenario.